How do I apply and where is the Expression of Interest form?

 Flinders Medical Centre – Flinders Drive, BEDFORD PARK SA 5042 – 12.4 km South of Adelaide CBD

-Noarlunga Health Service – Alexander Kelly Drive, NOARLUNGA CENTRE, SA 5168 – 31.4 km South of Adelaide CBD
+Noarlunga Hospital – Alexander Kelly Drive, NOARLUNGA CENTRE SA 5168 – 31.4 km South of Adelaide CBD

 How does selection and ranking work?

-Most disciplines have adopted a statewide approach to selection and ranking and they each have their own selection and ranking process as the job specifications vary.
+Most disciplines have adopted a statewide approach to selection and ranking and they each have their own selection and ranking process as the Role Descriptions vary.
 You may be invited to attend an interview where you will be asked standardised questions for that discipline and you may also complete assessment tasks.
 The discipline, or disciplines, that have assessed your skills will each provide a single statewide list of ranked candidates to SA Health.
-Using these ranking lists, applicants will be matched to a position in order of their preferences, if positions are available.
+Using these ranking lists, applicants will be matched to a training position in order of their preferences, if training positions are available.

-If you are not ranked or positions for your preference/s have been exhausted then you will not receive a position offer.
+If you are not deemed as being appointable or training positions for your preference/s have been exhausted, then you will not receive a training position offer.

 When do I need to provide my supporting documents?

-You will need to upload all of the required documentation in your online application by the closing date.
+You will need to upload all of the required documentation in your online Expression of Interest by the closing date.

 Do any of the supporting documents need to be certified?